Thursday, December 30, 2021

 I also have to acknowledge Caroline Lee, narrator of the audiobook.
 She truly makes a Moriarty novel a fun experience.

 On a final note about Apples Never Fall, its story ends at the beginning of the pandemic.
-Moriarty’s writing about this period of time is spot-on and so eloquent, and of course, done with a little bit of humor.
+Moriarty’s writing about this period of time is spot-on and so eloquent, and of course, done with a little bit of humor too.

 E-mail: mariabookbanter@gmail.com